pwillis-els/terraformsh/README.md

     -h                This help screen

 # Commands

+  The following are commands that terraformsh provides wrappers for.
+Commands not listed here will be passed to terraform verbatim, along with any options.

     plan              Run init, get, validate, and `terraform plan -out terraform.plan` apply             Run init, get, validate, and `terraform apply terraform.plan` plan_destroy      Run init, get, validate, and `terraform plan -destroy -out=terraform-destroy.plan`